 It started in different times.
 The 60’s were over and Amsterdam was a peace and love place with a reputation for tolerance.
 Artists from across the world flooded to Amsterdam.
-In the 70’s the drug laws changed and possession of small amounts of cannabis was no longer a police issue.
-So too was smoking it in certain cafés known as Coffee Shops.
+In the 70’s the drug laws changed and the possession of small amounts of cannabis was no longer a police issue.
+So too was smoking it in certain cafés known as coffeeshops.
 Over time an industry sprung up.
 Nowadays the ‘industry’ has tight regulations.
-Amsterdam has lost roughly half of its coffee shops in the last decade.
+Amsterdam has lost roughly half of its coffeeshops in the last decade.
 The oldest one, ‘Mellow Yellow’ was forced to close due to new laws banning coffee shops within 250 metres of a school.

 You cannot buy alcohol in a coffeeshop.
-Many have a range of delicious drinks and foods for your to enjoy.
-Rules for the owner include
+Many have a range of delicious drinks and foods for you to enjoy.
+Rules for the owner include:

 - A maximum of 5 grams per person may be sold any one time.